What is M.E./CFS?

 meaning suffering or "sickness"

-Sometimes ME is still referred to by an older version of the name: Myalgic Encephalomyelitis.
-However, this is technically incorrect because the term 'myelitis' means inflammation of the brain and there is no inflammation found in the brain of ME patients.
+Sometimes M.E. is still referred to by an older version of the name: Myalgic Encephalomyelitis.
+However, this is technically incorrect because the term 'myelitis' means inflammation and there is no evidence of inflammation of the neurological system.
 This was discussed by the doctors involved in the Chief Medical Officer's steering group, and they agreed that 'pathy' was a more correct definition.